3.16 Francis A. Countway Library of Medicine

 HOLLIS Online Catalogue

-Books, journals, and other materials owned by the Harvard Libraries, including 45,000 electronic journals, over 200,000 electronic books, and hundreds of databases, can be accessed through HOLLIS, the Harvard online library catalog.
-HOLLIS is accessible via the Countway website.
-Follow the Get It button in the HOLLIS catalog to request items located at other Harvard libraries and beyond.
+Books, journals, and other materials owned by the Harvard Libraries, including 45,000 electronic journals, over 200,000 electronic books, and hundreds of databases, can be located in HOLLIS, http://hollis.harvard.edu/, the Harvard online library catalog.

 If Countway does not have an article or book, students may submit a request to our interlibrary loan service at nrs.harvard.edu/urn-3:hul.eresource:illiamed.
-If this is your first time using the service, you will need to follow the instructions to set up an account.
-Be sure to indicate that you are a student.
-To learn more about this service visit www.countway.harvard.edu/ill.
+Students using the service for the first time will need to set up an account.
+To learn more about this service visit www.countway.harvard.edu/library-services/resource-sharing.

 Physical Access to the Library